SoongE/CVPR25_LPCVC_Track1_Winner_Solution/README.md

 # Layer Imitation

-This is the official winner solution of
+This is the official winning solution of
 **[2025 IEEE Low Power Computer Vision Challenge Track1](https://lpcv.ai/).
 (LPCV 2025)** *LabLVM*

-LPCV2025 is 8th workshop on Efficient Deep Learning for Computer Vision at CVPR 2025.
+LPCV2025 is the 8th workshop on Efficient Deep Learning for Computer Vision at CVPR 2025.

 The repository contains code for layer imitation training, evaluation, and submission to AIhub.